Skalar/s3_storer/README.md

 * Enfore SSL flag, for in production
 * Clean up uploaded s3 files if some URLs do not work.
 * Handle abortion if keep alive times out (clean up like before after request has ended).
+* Do logging, prefix logs with tagLogsWith option.
+* Add auth header.

 # API Usage